 What makes them great?
 Include a sentence or two about the local sponsor here.

 We are accepting commitment and interest forms for our All Stars teams (see info below as posted last week).
+We will not accept them past May 30.

 If you would like an application or form and haven't received one in the emails that went out, please scroll over the HOME tab above and click on forms.
 Select the one labeled "All Stars"